Fhugshore/Fhugshore/README.md

 $ cat about.txt

 BSIT student.
-Interested in software, databases, UI/UX and building things that probably shouldn't work but somehow do.
+Interested in software, game developing, and building things that probably shouldn't work but somehow do.
 ```